YemsAla/netball-fanatic/README.md

 | Desktop       | Mobile           |
 | ------------- |:-------------:|
 | ![About page desktop](assets/images/testing-images/about-page-desktop.png)     | ![About page mobile 1](assets/images/testing-images/about-page-mobile1.png) ![About page mobile 2](assets/images/testing-images/about-page-mobile2.png) |

+3. On initial validation of my CSS code, I kept getting a parsing error for line 367, where I had an element nested inside another for the videos on the Playing Netball page and the validator didn't like that and therefore kept throwing up this error.
+To solve this issue, I removed, the *.col-3* element out of the *.tutorial-videos* element and although I was worried it might affect the output, it didn't.
+After doing this, I was able to pass the CSS code validation (see relevent screenshot in the *Code Validation* section above).

 ## Deployment